Smoodle/dotfiles/README.md

 git clone https://github.com/Smoodle/dotfiles
 ```

-after the clone is done just stow the dotfiles tou need
+after the clone is done just stow the configs you need

 ```bash